-Behavior Management Clinic
+- Behavior Management Clinic

-Child and Family Therapy Clinic
+- Child and Family Therapy Clinic

-Neurobehavioral Unit Outpatient Clinic
+- Neurobehavioral Unit Outpatient Clinic

-Pediatric Developmental Disorders Clinic
+- Pediatric Developmental Disabilities Clinic

-Pediatric Feeding Disorders
+- Pediatric Feeding Disorders

-Pediatric Psychology Clinic and Consultation Service
+- Pediatric Psychology Clinic and Consultation Service

 Stipend & Benefits

-15 days paid time off (PTO)
+- 15 days paid time off (PTO)

-Five Professional Days
+- 5 Professional Days

-Support for Attendance at Professional Conference
+- Support for Attendance at a Professional Conference

-Qualifications for applying to the fellowship program include: a) completion of all doctoral degree requirements in psychology or behavior analysis from a regionally accredited institution of higher education; and b) training and experience in both clinical and research applications of the behavioral psychology in hospital, educational, or community settings.
+Qualifications for applying to the fellowship program include: a) completion of all doctoral degree requirements in psychology or behavior analysis, including dissertation defense, from a regionally accredited institution of higher education prior to August 1st in order to start fellowship and b) training and experience in both clinical and research applications of the behavioral psychology in hospital, educational, or community settings.